cjwinchester/nicar-2019-scraping/README.md

 Work in your notebooks.
 When you're done, you can close out of the browser tab.
 To quit the server in your terminal, hit `Ctrl+C`.
 That's it!

-## Starting a new scraping project
+## Starting a new scraping project using this setup

 This example assumes that you already have Python and pipenv installed and you want to use `jupyter`, `requests` and `beautifulsoup`.